microsoft/BotFramework-WebChat/docs/HOOKS.md

 useTrackDimension(): (name: string, data?: string) => void
 ```

 This function will add, update, or remove a dimension from telemetry.
-If `undefined` is passed to `value`, the dimension will be removed.
+If `undefined` is passed to `data`, the dimension will be removed.
 This hook will not trigger `onTelemetry` handler.

 ### `useTrackEvent`